JhonnyJason/thingy-schema-validate-sources/ressources/README.md

 ## Default Types

-`thingy-schema-utils` provides a wide range of built-in types for common validation needs.
+`thingy-schema-validate` provides a wide range of built-in types for common validation needs.
 Here’s an extensive list of all available types:

 ---